pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 Here's what we need to implement in our `GameActor`:

-- `persistenceId` - unique id for our persistent aggregate - we'll use `gameId` here (it's an UUID)
+- `persistenceId` - Unique id for our persistent aggregate - we'll use `gameId` here (it's an UUID)
-- `receiveCommand` - we'll implement this to handle _regular_ messages
+- `receiveCommand` - It's called when _regular_ message is received by the actor.
+We'll implement this to handle game commands as well as self-sent message to update the time.
-- `receiveRecover` - this is where previously persisted events for given `persistenceId` are thrown upon actor's creation.
-We'll implement it to restore game's state by applying these events.
+- `receiveRecover` - When `PersistentActor` is created, first thing that it does is state recovery from its previously saved events (or snapshots).
+When `GameActor` with brand-new id is created, recovery finishes immediately (because there are no saved events).
+If, on the other hand, we create an actor for game that had some events saved before, all these events are given in `receiveRecover` before any messsage is passed to `receiveCommand` handler (they are cached internally).
+Messages that we'll handle in `receiveRecover` are either previously saved game events from which we'll rebuild most recent state or `RecoveryCompleted` which tells us that state recovery has finished.

 By extending `PersistentActor` we get (amongst other things) a `persist` method we'll use to save the generated events to the journal.